anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 Overall, both teams spent a considerable amount of time in attempts to implement clients for [@!RFC9537].
 Both teams considered [@!RFC9537] highly complex and difficult to implement.
 Given this, it is unlikely that any general purpose RDAP client would be implemented using [@!RFC9537] without explicit, directed funding for that purpose.
+And it is likely that implementation among clients will differ substantially in behavor.

 # Security Considerations